 Note: If you're creating a podcast, visit Podcasting with Squarespace 5 for detailed steps.

-Step 1 - Add a Journal Page
+Step 1 - Add a Journal page

-Step 3 - Choose the layout
+Step 2 - Configure the page

 Use the Post Display Configuration section to adjust your site's layout by dragging and dropping the available metadata elements.
 Hide any unwanted elements by moving them to the Unused Post Elements area.